PharmacyInfoline

 • Filipino

-• American Indian/ Alaskan native
+• American Indian/ Alaskan Native

 • Other:

-What category of age you belong to?
+What category of age do you belong to?

-• Less than 12 year old
+• Less than 12 years old

 • 12 to 18 years